cysouw/graphicalgrammar/text/german.md

 ### Jauker (1904) *Deutsche Sprachlehre*

-Karl Jauker (born 1850) was director of the teacher's seminary in Graz, Austria.^[Karl Jauker is regularly included in the *Kürschners Deutscher Literatur-Kalender*.
+Karl Jauker (1850-1924?) was director of the teacher's seminary in Graz, Austria.^[Karl Jauker is regularly included in the *Kürschners Deutscher Literatur-Kalender*.
 The last, very short, mention of is from 1924 (page 426) <https://doi.org/10.1515/9783111438030>.
 Afterwards he is removed, and there is no announcement of his passing.]
 He appears to have written various German textbooks, but I have only been able to access the *Deutsche Sprachlehre für Lehrer- und Lehrerinnen-Bildungsanstalten*.
 The first edition was published in 1904, but this book is cited here from the third, mostly unchanged, edition [@jauker1910].
 More in-depth research is needed to compare Jauker's various textbooks.
 The *Zergliederung* or *Analyse* of sentences in the *Deutsche Sprachlehre* [@jauker1910: 96-99, 129-138] is clearly influenced by Trunk, who also lived and worked in Graz (see [@sec:trunk1895]).

 Jauker uses different visualisations for (i) the internal structure of single-clause sentences and (ii) the clausal hierarchical structure of multi-clause sentences.
 In both kinds of images he follows Trunk in including sentence ordering of a dependent relative to its immediate head: lines going down-left means that the dependent is placed before its head, while lines going down-right indicate placement after the head.